ropensci/rfisheries/README.md

 Open Fisheries is a platform that aggregates global fishery data and currently offers global fish capture landings from 1950 onwards (more data coming soon).
 Read more about that effort [here](http://openfisheries.org/about).

 # Installing #
-To install, you'll need the `devtools` package first.

 ```coffee
 install.packages("rfisheries")
 ```

 or grab the development version.
+To install this version you'll need the `devtools` package first.

 ```coffee
 install.packages('devtools')